Emily van Egmond: International career

 Van Egmond represented the Young Matildas at under-20 level.
-In January 2010, she was called up to the Australia women's national soccer team for a two-match series against Italy, but was unable to play in either match due to an ankle injury.
-She made her senior debut as a late substitute in a match against DPR Korea on 3 March 2010.
-During the 2011 FIFA Women's World Cup in Germany seventeen-year-old van Egmond scored to launch Australia to a 2–1 lead over Equatorial Guinea, and helped the squad win 3–2.
-On 10 June 2021, she played her 100th match for Australia in a friendly match against Denmark.
+In January 2010, she was called up to the Australia national team for a two-match series against Italy, but was unable to play in either match due to an ankle injury.
+She made her senior debut as a late substitute in a match against DPR Korea on March 6, 2010, and she and her team went on to win the 2010 AFC Women's Asian Cup.
+During the 2011 World Cup in Germany, 17-year-old van Egmond scored to launch Australia to a 2–1 lead over Equatorial Guinea, and helped the squad win 3–2.

-Van Egmond was selected for the Australian women's football Matildas soccer team which qualified for the Tokyo 2020 Olympics.
+Van Egmond was selected for the Matildas which qualified for the Tokyo 2020 Olympics.
+She played in all five qualification matches.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals they beat Great Britain 4-3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
 Full details.
+Their fourth place finish was Australia's best-ever finish at a major intercontinental tournament.

+On June 10, 2021, she played her 100th match for Australia in a friendly match against Denmark.

+In July 2023, she was selection for the World Cup in her home country.
+Playing regularly as a striker in the absence of captain Sam Kerr, Van Egmond scored her only goal of the tournament against Nigeria.

+On 4 June 2024, van Egmond was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic games selection.

+Personal life

+Born in Australia, van Egmond is of Dutch descent.
+She began dating San Diego based photographer Kat Thompson in 2022 after meeting online.
+The couple announced their engagement in June 2023, and were married at Krinklewood Estate in Broke, New South Wales on 27 December 2024.
+Thompson became pregnant in April 2025, and the couple's first child, Maddix, was born in October 2025.